A woman applying lotion on her palm

 Pay attention to the triggers that cause your eczema to worsen and take proactive steps to avoid them.
 This could mean switching laundry detergents, avoiding certain foods, or staying indoors during high pollen seasons.
 Keeping a symptom journal can help you track patterns over time.
 The more you know about your skin’s sensitivities, the better you can protect it.

-Eczema can be a frustrating and persistent condition but understanding your personal triggers and taking proactive steps can go a long way in managing flare-ups.
 While there’s no one-size-fits-all solution, staying informed and consistent with your routine helps protect your skin and improve your quality of life.
-With a little patience and care, it's entirely possible to keep flare-ups at bay and maintain healthier, calmer skin.
+With a little patience and care, it's entirely possible to battle and keep flare-ups at bay and maintain healthier, calmer skin.
+Know more about the potential Eczema triggers that you might not know HERE.

 References